Iocalhorst/elite_neopixel_matrix_suite/README.md

 # elite_neopixel_matrix_suite
-esp-idf(5.1+) based gfx engine for fast led-matrix game/animation development + example applications
+esp-idf(5.1+) based gfx engine for fast led-matrix game/animation development + example applications. batteries not included

 The purpose of this repository is to